BillJr99/Ursinus-CS173/_pages/Activities/activity-numbersystems.md

 excerpt: "CS173: Intro to Computer Science - Number Systems"

 info:
+  next: ./EscapeCharacters

   goals:
     - To identify the number systems that represent common data types
     - To model colors according to their RGB encoding

+  warmup: "What is the value of 255 in binary, and in hexadecimal?
+How about 256?"

   models:
     - model: |
         <img src="http://www.asciitable.com/index/asciifull.gif" alt="ASCII Table">